-Even better news is that the things you sell don’t even have to be in good condition.
-A really old, broken mobile phone, for example, could bring in a fiver or so; so go dig out your old phones from the back of your drawers.
+The good news is that the things you sell don’t even have to be in good condition.
+A really old, broken mobile phone, for example, could bring in a fiver or so.
+Go dig out your old phones from the back of your drawers and make cash.

 Okay, now HOW to sell it

-What you find to sell will largely determine how you sell your stuff, but in our article 5 Ways to make money selling your junk we recommend hitting the online markets first.
+What you find to sell will largely determine how you sell your stuff.
+In our article 5 Ways to make money selling your junk we recommend hitting the online markets first.
 Which do we recommend, you ask?
 Try:

-- eBay: eBay is an online auction platform and is the ideal place to sell unwanted bits and pieces – even half-used bottles of perfume and partly-used cosmetics sell!
+- eBay: this online auction platform is the ideal place to sell unwanted bits and pieces.
+Even half-used bottles of perfume and partly-used cosmetics will sell!
 Check out our handy guide to selling things on eBay here.

-- Facebook: Your social network on Facebook make it easy to sell to your local network.
-Check out our tips here including playing fair and putting safety first when selling through the Facebook platform.
+- Facebook makes it easy to sell to your local network.
+Check out our tips including playing fair and putting safety first when selling through Facebook.

-- Ziffit: Ziifit is great if you’re looking to get rid of games, CDs, DVDs and books.
-This free service, available via its website or app, scans barcodes on any book, CD, DVD, Blu-ray or game, arranges and pays for the collection of any items and pays customers within a few days of items being received.
+- Ziifit is great if you’re looking to get rid of games, CDs, DVDs and books.
+Available via its website or app, the free service scans bar codes on any book, CD, DVD, Blu-ray or game.
+It arranges and pays for the collection of any items, and pays customers within a few days of items being received.

 Getting auction action

-Lastly, if you have rare or highly valuable items to sell, an auction might be the best channel – think antiques, jewellery or vintage items that you’ve had around for a while.
-Most auction houses have specialists on site that will provide free verbal valuations on your items, and guide you through the process from beginning to sold.
+Lastly, if you have rare or highly valuable items to sell, an auction might be the best channel – think antiques, jewellery or vintage items.
+Most auction houses have specialists on site that will provide free verbal valuations on your items and guide you through the process from beginning to sold.

-The traditional ‘tupperware party’ has long since had a makeover, and today’s home selling events are the place to go for everything from vintage clothes to skincare.
-If you’re a social butterfly and enjoy hosting people in your home, you can use your living room to invite friends and their friends round to try out various products.
+The traditional ‘tupperware party’ has long since had a makeover.
+Today’s home selling events are the place to go for everything from vintage clothes to skincare.
+If you enjoy hosting people in your home, you can use your living room to invite friends and their friends round to try out various products.

 Step 1: Social butterfly?
 Try this…

-As a hostess, you won’t earn cash as such, but will benefit from free products, discounts and special offers.
+As a hostess, you won’t earn cash as such.
+But you’ll benefit from free products, discounts and special offers.
 A company consultant will facilitate proceedings, guiding everyone through what’s on offer and giving them the opportunity to purchase whatever tickles their fancy.

 Step 2: Things go well, what’s next?

-If things go well you could become a consultant yourself and represent a company.
-This open works because it will:
+If things go well, you could become a consultant yourself and represent a company.
+This will:

 - enable you to host parties